falkr/thesis-tips/pages/formatting.md

 ### Citations

 Citations must always be grouped within their brackets, that means [1,2,3] or [1-3] instead of [1][3],[2].
 If you use numbers, they should be sorted in increasing order.
-In Latex, this means to group all the reference keys within the same `\cite{}` command, separated by a commad.
+In Latex, this means to group all the reference keys within the same `\cite{}` command, separated by a comma.

 To have a proper blank between the text and a citation, use a tilde and write `...means~\cite{QUOTE1,QUOTE2}`.

-Figures that are not produced by the author for that specific document must be also cited within the caption of the figure.
+Figures that are not produced by the author for that specific document must also be cited within the caption of the figure.

 Citations at the end of a sentence must still appear within the sentence, that means _before_ the period.